crillab/pfactory/README.md

 The created library ```libpFactory.a``` is in the directory ```lib/```

-Note to developpers: editing pFactory may require the [autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html).
+Note to developers: editing pFactory may require the [autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html).
+After downloading the source code, execute `bootstrap` to initialize the project.

 ## User Manual